Theme descriptions for all weekly classes

 These on-going weekly classes are stand-alone so that you can drop-in as you wish and start in any week.
 If you are able to come regularly you will get a more complete picture.
 All the themes overlap and interweave, so coming on different days works too.

-In each series of lessons this term we will address how we put our movement together, exploring and improving the fundamental habitual ways we tend to use ourselves, or get in our own way!
+In each series of lessons we will address how we put our movement together, exploring and improving the fundamental habitual ways we tend to use ourselves, or get in our own way!

 We will discover more approaches to reduce unneccessary difficulty and strain and find clearer movement pathways that use our whole selves to move with less effort and more clarity of intent.

-There is no one universally 'correct' balanced posture; once we start to move, all the relationships between parts of ourselves have to change to maintain balance, like an ever-shifting constellation.
-So discovering how we find and use our base of support dynamically and in many situations is the essence.
+There is no one universally 'correct' posture; once we start to move, all the relationships between parts of ourselves have to change to maintain our uprightness, like an ever-shifting constellation.

 Movement skill